Pages

 Interview: Charlie Laidlaw

 It's time for another interview here on The Writing Greyhound!
-Today, I'm pleased to welcome author Charlie Laidlaw to TWG for a chat about Scotland, fiction writing and his novel The Things We Learn When We're Dead.
+Today, I'm pleased to welcome author Charlie Laidlaw to TWG to chat about Scotland, fiction writing and his novel The Things We Learn When We're Dead.

 Firstly, tell me a little about your background.